Nilpotent subgroups of class $2$ in finite groups

-\begin{lemma}[Corollary 2.3 (b) in \cite{1997Pyber}] Every finite group $G$ contains an alternating type subgroup of size at least $|G|^{1/5}$. \end{lemma} Let us spend a few words about how Lemma \ref{lemPyb} is obtained.
-Looking in a chief series $1=G_0 \lhd G_1 \lhd ... \lhd G_r = G$, we remove the factors $G_i/G_{i-1}$ which are direct products of alternating groups.
-It is always possible, inside each of the remaining factors, to find a very large intravariant solvable subgroup.
+\begin{lemma}[Corollary 2.3 (b) in \cite{1997Pyber}] Every finite group $G$ contains an alternating type subgroup of size at least $|G|^{1/5}$. \end{lemma} Pyber proves Lemma \ref{lemPyb} with $8$ in place of $23$, but his argument can be easily extended up to this threshold.
+Let us spend a few words explaining how this is obtained.
+Looking in a chief series $1=G_0 \lhd G_1 \lhd ... \lhd G_r = G$, we remove the factors $G_i/G_{i-1}$ which are direct products of large alternating groups.
+It is always possible, inside each of the remaining factors, to find a very large intravariant solvable subgroup (remark that $\Alt(22)$, but not $\Alt(23)$, contains a $3$-subgroup which is sufficiently large).
 Then one can merge these solvable sections and the full alternating factors, using a quite technical result of Chunikhin.\\